 Xenoblade Chronicles 2

-If you like the sound of a combination of an angsty, drama-ridden JRPG story and open world that stands up next to Breath of the Wild, Xenoblade Chronicles 2 is the game for you.
-It’s a terrific adventure with a combat system that feels ripped right of of an MMORPG.
+If you like the sound of a game that combines an angsty, drama-ridden JRPG story and an open world that stands up next to Breath of the Wild, Xenoblade Chronicles 2 is the game for you.
+It’s a terrific adventure with a combat system that feels ripped right out of an MMORPG.

 Dragon Quest XI